asaphho/chessboard/README.md

 ## Executable Release

-This project is also available as a standalone executable.
+The GUI is also available as a standalone executable.
 You can download the latest release from the [Releases page](https://github.com/asaphho/chessboard/releases).
 You will not need to install pyinstaller, PySimpleGUI, or get a PySimpleGUI license to use the executable.

 To use the executable: